kovidgoyal/calibre/manual/metadata.rst

 The :guilabel:`Bulk metadata edit` dialog allows you to perform arbitrarily powerful search and replace operations on the selected books.
 By default it uses a simple text search and replace, but it also support *regular expressions*.
 For more on regular expressions, see :ref:`regexptutorial`.

 As noted above, there are two search and replace modes: character match and regular expression.
 Character match will look in the `Search field` you choose for the characters you type in the `search for` box and replace those characters with what you type in the `replace with` box.
-Each occurance of the search characters in the field will be replaced.
+Each occurrence of the search characters in the field will be replaced.
 For example, assume the field being searched contains `a bad cat`.
 If you search for `a` to be replaced with `HELLO`, then the result will be `HELLO bHELLOd cHELLOt`.

 If the field you are searching on is a `multiple` field like tags, then each tag is treated separately.
 For example, if your tags contain `Horror, Scary`, the search expression `r,` will not match anything because the expression will first be applied to `Horror` and then to `Scary`.